Planning alternative routes

 Requesting better route proposals

-Requesting better alternative routes is important to get an optimal route at the time when request is made.
+Requesting better alternative routes is important to get an optimal route at the time the request is made.
 A better route proposal is returned if it is:

 To request better alternative routes, the AlternativeType.BetterRoute must be specified for alternativeType when constructing AlternativeRouteOptions.

-When there is more than one route in the received routes parameter in the RoutePlanningResponse, the non-first route’s PlanningReason parameter represents the particular reason why the better route proposal is planned.
+If there is more than one route in the received routes parameter in the RoutePlanningResponse, the PlanningReason parameter of each non-first route indicates the reason why that better route proposal was planned.
 The possible values are:

-• OutOfRange: at least one of the stops of the reference route is unreachable.
+• OutOfRange – At least one of the stops on the reference route is unreachable.

 Next steps